 The Birth of the Omega Railmaster

 The Railmaster was essentially designed for scientists and electrical engineers.
-What made it stood out from its other two siblings in tool watches is its anti-magnetic shielding which served as protection for the movement.
+What made it stand out from its other two tool watch siblings is its anti-magnetic shielding which served as protection for the Railmaster’s movement.